Ecommerce Product Data Enrichment: Tools, Workflow, and Evaluation Criteria

 Extralt's Enrich layer is for ecommerce product data.
 It takes raw captures from Extract and produces structured Listings and Offers with taxonomy, attributes, signals, English normalization, identifiers, and source evidence.

-The longer-term advantage is that enrichment is not isolated.
+The advantage over time is that enrichment is not isolated.
 Extend connects listings into variants, and Explore turns the product graph into queryable answers for analysts and agents.

 Pricing: Enrich costs 1 credit per Capture after Extract.
 On listed Scale plans, credits are $1 per 1K, so the visible price stays tied to processed ecommerce records rather than seats, channels, or opaque enterprise packaging.